 You can’t simply dump enough water on the roof to see what happens.
-It is best to get redirected here for the best roofing services from expert companies.
-You have to rely on an inspection done by a professional roofer or commercial roof replacements Mobile , looking for signs of leaks – the water stains, issues on the roof like missing shingles or improperly sealed flashing – these signs can lead an inspector to think there could be leaks, but unless there is active rain, they often can’t say definitively.
+You have to rely on an inspection done by a professional, looking for signs of leaks – the water stains, issues on the roof like missing shingles or improperly sealed flashing – these signs can lead an inspector to think there could be leaks, but unless there is active rain, they often can’t say definitively.

 Add in severe weather: strong winds, heavy rain (even the dreaded straightline winds that can physically lift shingles and force water under them), and suddenly you have a recipe for a new leak that no one knew about.

 So what do you do?
-If it’s a newer roof, see if you can hire a professional roof repair near me.
-Many roofers like Carolina Home Specialists warranty their work and know that these kinds of weather events can expose issues that no one could have seen previously.
+If it’s a newer roof, many roofers warranty their work and know that these kinds of weather events can expose issues that no one could have seen previously.
 Even if they feel it’s past their warranty or not covered, they should be able to give you a good look at what’s going on and what needs to be done to fix it.

 Sometimes, they’ll even tell you the best bet is to just leave it as is because any “fix” won’t do much unless the one in a million conditions line up once again to cause the exact same setup that caused what is an anomaly that you’ll probably never get again if you tried.